ray-project/ray/doc/source/cluster/quickstart.rst

             provider:
                 type: gcp
                 region: us-west1
-                availability_zone: us-west1-a
-                project_id: null # Globally unique project id

-            # How Ray will authenticate with newly launched nodes.
-            auth:
-                ssh_user: ubuntu

 Save this configuration file as ``config.yaml``.
 You can specify a lot more details in the configuration file: instance types to use, minimum and maximum number of workers to start, autoscaling strategy, files to sync, and more.
-For a full reference on the available configuration properties, please refer to the :ref:`configuration options reference <cluster-configuration>`.
+For a full reference on the available configuration properties, please refer to the :ref:`configuration options reference <cluster-config>`.

 After defining our configuration, we will use the Ray Cluster Launcher to start a cluster on the cloud, creating a designated "head node" and worker nodes.
 To start the Ray cluster, we will use the Ray CLI.
 Run the following command: